bnb-chain/BEPs/BEP2.md

 ## 3. Status

-This BEP is under implementation.
+This BEP is already implemented.

 ## 4. Motivation